 With each amino acid performing a variety of functions within your body, you want to ensure you have enough of them at the ready and in the proper ratios.
 Kion Aminos provides this in both tablet and powder form.

-Kion Aminos tablets contain one gram of essential amino acids per tablet, with NO binders, fillers, stearates, coating or dye.
+Each tablet of Kion Aminos contains one gram of essential amino acids, with NO binders, fillers, stearates, coating or dye.
 Just eight essential amino acids formulated to be in the perfect ratio for your body’s absorption and utilization.
 And there is only 0.4 of a calorie per tablet.

 Kion Aminos powder comes in two delicious flavors; cool lime or mixed berry.
 Both are 100% all natural and sugar-free.
 The included five-gram scoop allows you to easily portion your serving that dissolves easily in water or your favorite drink.